org-mushroom-kingdom/ttn-workflows/README.md

 8. Save the file, and make a commit.
 This should trigger the workflow (due to the push: trigger).
 9. Proceed to test out other various triggers.

+The following sections detail how to activate each trigger.
+You may want to comment out other triggers if trying to test a specific one.

 #### **push**

 This is the easiest one to trigger.
 Literally all you need to do is make a commit on `your-feature-branch` and push it.
 You can experiment with the branches: and paths: keys, but they shouldn't make a difference.

 #### **pull_request**
 TODO

 #### **workflow_dispatch**

 Note: For triggers that involve API calls, refer to ./docs/payload-for-non-main-workflow.json.
 Update the ref in that file to reflect your feature branch.